project-imprimis/libprimis/README.md

 * support for OpenGL 4.0+ contexts
 * support for Linux-based operating systems

-**NOTE:** Libprimis currently lacks Windows install semantics, though progress is currently being made.
-Check back later for Windows support.

 For documentation on the engine, see `doc/engine.md`.

+#### Quick Windows Install Instructions

+To get the source code, use your prefered `git` client (git for Windows, gitkraken, etc.).
+Be sure to get the submodules as well.

+The headers required to build the library are located in `libprimis-headers`, one of the submodules.

+The library has compilation semantics for MSVC/Visual Studio.
+Opening the Visual Studio project located in `src/vcpp` will allow you to build the project.
+The created library will be located in the `bin64/` folder.

+To build a game on libprimis, you will need to get the required headers (located in a separate repository) and build your game against the compiled library and the headers.

 #### Quick Linux Install Instructions

-To get the game, `git` is required.
+To get the source code, `git` is required.
 Using `git`, get the repository and its submodules with

 `git clone https://github.com/project-imprimis/libprimis.git --recurse-submodules`

 The `libprimis` folder will now be visible in the current directory.

-To compile the game, use `make -C src -jN` from the directory in which this file is located.
+To compile the library, use `make -C src -jN` from the directory in which this file is located.
 Set N to the number of threads to compile with.
 For example, for a quad-core processor, set -j4.

 (to reach this directory use `cd libprimis`)

-This game requires `libsdl2`, `libsdl2-image`, `libsdl2-mixer`, and drivers for OpenGL (usually already installed).
+This library requires `libsdl2`, `libsdl2-image`, `libsdl2-mixer`, and drivers
-To compile the game, the development versions of the libraries are required (on distros that seperate standard and dev packages).
+for OpenGL (usually already installed).
+To compile the library, the development versions of the libraries are required (on distros that seperate standard and dev packages).

 Once the library has been compiled, it should be placed the standard shared library folder (usually `/usr/lib/`) where it can be linked to.
 Alternatively, use `make -Csrc install` to